 You will think you are in the Lord of the Rings as we pass through this amazing country.
 Lunch will up on the tarn with great views, before we enter a more wooded part of the trail and back to the Lake Dobson.
 Todays walk is a challenging and quite long, but well worth the views and scenery of this absolutely stunning area.

 We’ll head to our accommodation at the Giants Table Cottages in Maydena.

 Day 3: Overland Track, Lake St Clair – Cynthia Bay to Echo Point

 It’s a couple of hours drive to Lake St Clair where we’ll take a nice walk on the iconic Overland Track.
 We will take the ferry to Echo Point and walk back to the main settlement alongside the picturesque lake.
 We walk through an enchanting temperate rainforest.
 Sassafras, myrtle, celery-top pine and leatherwood provide a thick canopy for the moses, lichens and fungi below.

-Our accommodation for the next two nights is in the very nice cabins at Lake St Clair and we’ll eat together at the Lake St Clair Lodge.
+Our accommodation for the next two nights is in the very nice cabins at Lake St Clair and we’ll eat together at the Lake St Clair Lodge and a local restaurant.

 Day 4: Lake St Clair – Mt Rufus Circuit or Shadow Lake Circuit

 A challenging but amazing day walking the Mt Rufus circuit awaits us!
 This 18.5km walk takes us through a wide variety of vegetation and landscapes as we make our way up to the summit of Mt Rufus.
 From the summit the views over the surrounding mountain ranges are sensational.